iAmmar7/text-to-talk/README.md

 # text-to-talk

+- Summarize your text
-Convert your text into audio.
+- Convert your text into speech
+- Get the text summary in audio